 5. Menya Takei Hankyu Umeda (in Hankyu Umeda Station): Osaka’s #1 Thick Tsukemen

-Along with the splendidness of the tsukemen, other parts of the experience, such as staff that never fail to be meticulously attentive even during busy hours, are also perfect.
-There is always a line outside the door, but that is also expected.
-Even if you do have to line up for a little while, our writer asserts that this is a tsukemen that is more than worth the wait to eat.
-Most customers will order the tsukemen, but their light ramen are also great.
+Along with the splendidness of the tsukemen, the waiters and staff are meticulously attentive even during busy hours, making it a great dining experience.
+There is always a line outside the door due to this.
+Even if you do have to wait, we promise that the ramen is more than worth the wait to eat.
+Most customers will order the tsukemen, but their light ramen dishes are also great.

 This shop is located in Hankyu Umeda Station next to Osaka Station, so its ease of access is also outstanding.
 However, you will need to pay a 150 yen admission ticket if you aren’t using the Hankyu Line due to being in a station.

 *2 Tonkotsu Gyokai: seafood soup and powders such as katsuobushi (dried bonito flakes) added to a rich pork bone broth.
 It is a common type of soup for Japanese tsukemen.